Living With Migraines

 Since many people with migraines are magnesium deficient, Dr. Crystal recommends taking supplements as another way to help alleviate pain.
 And perhaps the most important thing you can do?
 Stay hydrated.
 Sure, water isn’t technically a food, but research suggests dehydration can be a huge culprit when it comes to causing head pain.

 Migraines are unpredictable, meaning your personal situation may call for something totally unique.
-Sometimes, knowing your own triggers isn’t enough to keep your migraines under control.
+Sometimes, sticking to a healthy diet isn’t enough to keep your migraines under control.
 That’s why it’s important to seek help and talk to a licensed doctor!

 The information provided in this article is not a substitute for professional medical advice, diagnosis, or treatment.
 You should not rely upon the content provided in this article for specific medical advice.
 If you have any questions or concerns, please talk to your doctor.